 Discord also has a feature called Go Live which can be enabled by server owners to allow users to stream live gameplay to other users on the server.
 To “Go Live,” users simply need to click the Go Live button (the display with the arrow in it) found in the bottom left of your screen when connected to a voice chat.
 Once you click the Go Live button, you will be able to select the game and start streaming it.
 You can also use Go Live to share your screen or a specific app, which is great if, for example, you want to watch YouTube videos with other people.

 Every Nitro user is granted two boosts by default (though you can always purchase more), which they can use on any server they are in.
-Boosts are helpful to servers because as previously mentioned they unlock functionality for everyone in the server, therefore allowing server owners to offer an even better experience.
+Boosts are helpful to servers because, as previously mentioned, they unlock functionality for everyone in the server, therefore allowing server owners to offer an even better experience.
 Features that can be unlocked include more emote slots for the server, better audio quality for voice chat, the ability to customize your server with animated server icons and other graphics, a custom vanity URL to share with people, and much more.
-If you’re interested in learning more about server boosts, Discord has written a support article explaining all the details such as how many boosts you need to unlock the three different levels and what functionality is unlocked at each level.
+If you’re interested in learning more about server boosts, Discord has written a support article explaining all the details, such as how many boosts you need to unlock the three different levels and what functionality you can unlock at each level.

 Where do you get Discord?